What is an EDC knife? My Preferred Choice for Everyday Tasks

-What does an EDC Knife mean?
+What exactly is an EDC Knife?

 1. Foldable

 It comes with high-quality materials, an advanced locking system, and is easy to use.
+Due to its lightweight profile,it is easily portable.
+For everyday tasks in indoor conditions and less-demanding tasks, you’ll not face any issues with it.

 2. Fixed-blade